AI Visibility Playbook

 Cloudflare · 2026

-growth in US retail traffic from AI, converting 42% better than other channels.
+growth in AI-referred US retail traffic, converting 42% better than other channels.

 Adobe · Q1 2026